shad-ct/Code-Notes/C++/OOP.md

 ### Function Overriding :
-rewriting the function in parent class, and making it to something else in child class
+rewriting the function in parent class, and making it to something else in child class. we just overridden the function in the parent class, rewrote it in the child class.
 ```
 // Online C++ compiler to run C++ program online
 #include <iostream>